mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ## CHEMICAL LIGHTSTICK

-A 10 centimetre rod of clear plastic containing chemicals which, when mixed by twisting the stick, give off a soft glow.
+A 10 centimeter rod of clear plastic containing chemicals which, when mixed by twisting the stick, give off a soft glow.
 Lightsticks last for about 24 hours and are bright enough to read by or to navigate a cave.